drongh/imagingbook-public/README.md

 ## NOTE:

-This repository is experimental and possibly inconsistent!
-See http://sourceforge.net/projects/imagingbook/ for the official release.
+This is the official ImagingBook repository (originally hosted at http://sourceforge.net/projects/imagingbook/).